TomographicImaging/CIL/docs/source/optimisation.rst

 SPDHG
 -----
-Stochastic PRimal Dual Hybrid Gradient (SPDHG) is a stochastic version of PDHG and deals with optimisation problems of the form:
+Stochastic Primal Dual Hybrid Gradient (SPDHG) is a stochastic version of PDHG and deals with optimisation problems of the form:

     .. math::